 D. Moore, C. Shannon, G. Voelker, S. Savage.

 IEEE Conference on Computer Communications (INFOCOM), Apr 2003.

 Code-Red: a case study on the spread and victims of an Internet worm.

 Scans are automated, semi-automated, and manual attempts to locate exploitable computers on the Internet.
 The scan traffic often differs from other types of traffic visible on the network telescope because it is not driven by chance.
 Rather, the attacker’s byzantine motives in selecting scan targets appear arbitrary from the perspective of the recipient of the scan.
 The UCSD Network Telescope observes many types of scans continually, including ping based scans for the existence of a device at a given IP address, sequential scans of ports on a single IP address, methodical scans for a single or a small number of vulnerable ports sequentially through an IP address range, and even scans utilizing TCP resets.

 Sharing Telescope Data

 There are serious privacy and security concerns associated with Network Telescope datasets.
 Because some viruses and worms involve the installation of backdoors that provide unfettered access to infected computers, telescope data may inadvertently advertise these vulnerable machines.
 Also, while the source of some types of telescope traffic, including denial-of-service attacks and worms, is readily apparent, a significant volume of traffic is of unknown origin.
 Without identifying the causes of this traffic, we cannot categorically assess the security and privacy impact of releasing these data.

-CAIDA makes available a number of datasets for researchers who wish to study data collected at the UCSD Network Telescope.
-These datasets represent the major sources of telescope traffic:
+CAIDA makes available a number of Telescope datasets for researchers who wish to study data collected at the UCSD Network Telescope.

-The UCSD Network Telescope data on Denial-of-Service Attack Backscatter and Internet Worms resulted in the following publications by external researchers:
+The UCSD Network Telescope datasets resulted in the following publications: